 Natalie Clark is a lifelong resident of Marin County and a former elementary school teacher.
 Currently, Natalie leads naturalist hikes through the Community Education Program at the College of Marin and teaches nature classes for children.
 Natalie finds joy in sharing her knowledge and feels that there is always something new to discover and learn from our natural world.

-Catie Clune is the Director of Education at Audubon Canyon Ranch.
+Catie Clune (she/her) is the Director of Education at Audubon Canyon Ranch.
 She is an experienced naturalist and science educator, who has a passion for building more inclusive outdoor spaces.
 She has spent many years managing education and outreach programs in West Marin on topics including endangered salmon, redwoods and climate change, and marine conservation.
 She has taught the UC California Naturalist Certification course and led professional development workshops for science teachers.
 Catie holds a master's degree in science education from the University of Washington and a bachelor’s degree in community studies, with a focus on environmental justice, from UC Santa Cruz.
 She is a board member of LandPaths in Sonoma County.

 Emiko Condeso is an ecologist and GIS specialist for Audubon Canyon Ranch (ACR).
 At the Cypress Grove Research Center, she manages ACR’s long-term biological monitoring projects and collaborates with staff and partners in conservation research.
 Her research interests include understanding how spatial patterns, particularly in human-altered landscapes, influence biological communities.